Generating newsletter issues

 Automations never send or publish a newsletter.
 You still review the draft in Compose before copying, publishing, or sending it.

 Each automation can set a minimum story count, maximum story count, date window, and whether used stories can be reused.
-HeyNews picks from the eligible stories available when the automation runs, instead of locking the draft to one fixed source list.
-If there are not enough matching stories, it skips the run and explains why instead of creating a weak draft.
+HeyNews picks from the eligible stories available when the automation runs.
+Standard automations do not lock drafts to one fixed source list; managed Company Newsletter automations may stay tied to the sources approved during setup.
+If there are not enough matching stories, HeyNews skips the run and explains why instead of creating a weak draft.
 If the same setup keeps failing, HeyNews pauses the automation until you review it.

 For a full walkthrough, see Automated Drafts.